 There was no nicer place to celebrate my 55th birthday than here at the Marina Hotel Corinthia Beach Resort.

 I woke to Explorason having wrapped gifts that he had purchased over several months.
 Some I admit I knew about, but there were others he had carefully purchased in private and the bags had remained unopened.

 Metallic streamers and balloons covered the room.
 This was an eleven-year-old who knew we were going to have a fun day.

 We nearly didn’t get to Malta!
-We were booked on the catamaran from Sicily, but on Saturday it was cancelled for three days due to rough seas and high winds.
+We were booked on the catamaran from Sicily, but on Saturday it was canceled for three days due to rough seas and high winds.
 The same rough seas that shipwrecked St. Paul were at it again.
-So thanks to a marvellous man named Stephen who managed the Guest Relations, emergency plans came into play and a last-minute flight with Air Malta was booked.
+So thanks to a marvelous man named Stephen who managed the Guest Relations, emergency plans came into play and a last-minute flight with Air Malta was booked.

 We actually arrived earlier in the day, and at a less expensive overall price than the catamaran, and thankfully with not even a rough flight.
-The seas were horrendous, and I can see why the ferry was cancelled.
+The seas were horrendous, and I can see why the ferry was canceled.
 Stephen even organized our taxi to be waiting at the airport for us.
-It was incredible service, and something I am so thankful for.
+It was an incredible service, and something I am so thankful for.

 The afternoon we arrived there was a knock on the door, and we were presented with a ‘Welcome’ card, drinks and fruit for the week – just perfect!

 We started my birthday with a lovely breakfast down in the main restaurant directed to our table by one of the Maltese friendly staff.

 After I was poured fresh steamy hot coffee, we then went to choose our food. crunchy crusted Maltese bread called